Back to Top

 III.
 Definitions

-C. Extenuating Circumstances include the following circumstances that, in the determination of the College’s Tuition Adjustment Committee, inhibit the Student’s ability to acquire an education at the College.
-Extenuating Circumstances include:
+E. Extenuating Circumstances include the following circumstances that, in the determination of the faculty member, CAS, Tuition Adjustment Committee, and/or CEWD, inhibit a Student’s ability to acquire an education at the College.
+Extenuating Circumstances include documented:

 1. Illness, injury or hospitalization of the Student;